-Jury sentences Massachusetts carjacking killer to death
+Jury sentences Massachusetts carjacking killer of 2 to death

-BOSTON (AP) — A drifter convicted of killing two Massachusetts men in 2001 carjackings was sentenced Monday to death in one of the slayings and life in prison in the other.
+BOSTON (AP) — A drifter convicted of killing two Massachusetts men in 2001 carjackings was sentenced Monday to death for the second time.

 Gary Lee Sampson was first condemned to die in 2003, but a judge later granted him a new sentencing trial after finding that one of the jurors at his first trial had lied about her background.

-A new jury deliberated for three days before sentencing Sampson to death for the killing of 19-year-old Jonathan Rizzo.
-Jurors were unable to reach a unanimous decision on Sampson’s penalty for 69-year-old Philip McCloskey’s killing, so Sampson was sentenced to life for that crime.
+A new federal jury deliberated for three days before sentencing Sampson to death for the killing of 19-year-old Jonathan Rizzo.
+Jurors were unable to reach a unanimous decision on Sampson’s penalty for the killing of 69-year-old Philip McCloskey, so Sampson was sentenced to life for that crime.

+McCloskey’s son Scott said the split sentencing was a little disappointing, but it didn’t matter in the end.

 Most Read Stories